On this page:

 Verification of Road Vehicles Determination (section 106)

-This Determination will set out the:
+This Determination sets out the:

 - steps that must be undertaken by the AVV approval holder to verify a road vehicle